 This applies to all created things, whether it is a human baby, a baby fish, a virus, a plant, or even a rock.
 They all take some time to be created, to grow and mature, and then to disintegrate or pass away.

-HOW DOES THIS RELATE TO NUTRITIONAL BALANCING SCIENCE?
+HOW DOES THIS RELATE TO DEVELOPMENT SCIENCE?

 The human body takes some time to grow in its mother’s womb, and then, after birth, it takes some time to grow larger and mature outside of the womb.
 With nutritional balancing science, one interacts with these and other cycles in a special way to make changes in the body to improve its health.